uengine-oss/process-gpt-a2a-orch/README.md

 # A2A Agent Executor

 A proxy component that forwards requests to an A2A agent and shows intermediate results.
-This component follows the Agent2Agent (A2A) Protocol.
+This component follows the Agent2Agent (A2A) Protocol and integrates with ProcessGPT Agent SDK for simulation and testing.

 ## Features

-- Acts as an A2A server that can be called by clients
+- **A2A Protocol Compliance**: Acts as an A2A server that can be called by clients
-- Internally forwards requests to another A2A agent using A2A client functionality
+- **Request Forwarding**: Internally forwards requests to another A2A agent using A2A client functionality
-- Provides intermediate results during execution
+- **Real-time Progress**: Provides intermediate results and progress updates during execution
-- Follows the Agent2Agent (A2A) Protocol specification
-- Supports ProcessGPTAgentSimulator for testing
+- **ProcessGPT Integration**: Supports ProcessGPTAgentSimulator for comprehensive testing
+- **Flexible Configuration**: Supports dynamic agent endpoint configuration through context
+- **Error Handling**: Robust error handling with graceful fallbacks for simulation mode
+- **Docker Support**: Containerized deployment with Docker

 ## Installation